SAMMISolutions/docs/doc_posts/_getting-started/migration-lb2.md

 3. Run `SAMMI Core.exe` and you should see your existing decks and buttons from LioranBoard 2.
 Go to the settings page and click 'Check for Updates'.
 SAMMI Core should have been updated to the current version of SAMMI.
 SAMMI versions are identified by versions 2022.4.0 and above.

-4. Once you have successfully updated the LioranBoard 2 Receiver to SAMMI Core, you can proceed to updating the Transmitter (now called Bridge) and the Stream Deck (now called SAMMI Deck).
+4. Once you have successfully updated the LioranBoard 2 Receiver to SAMMI Core, you can proceed to updating the Transmitter (now called Bridge) and the Stream Deck (now called SAMMI Panel).
 Continue reading below for some important steps you need to take after updating to SAMMI.

 #### Updating from Lioranboard 2 CE
 You can use the automatic built-in updater within SAMMI Core to update all components of SAMMI.
 You do not need to update your Bridge files if the button says 'Redownload'.
 Re-donwloading the Bridge files will download a fresh copy of your `bridge.html` file and reinstall all extensions.